mchesler613/data-engineering/module1/README.md

 # Question 7
+Answer for question 7 is hosted in `terraform` directory.

 Which of the following sequences, respectively, describes the workflow for:

 - Downloading the provider plugins and setting up backend,